op-amp/python-cheatsheets/py-RegEx.md

 Match objects always have a boolean value of `True`.
 To access their contents, use methods:

-1. `result.group(1,2,...,N)` returns a single string if there is a single argument, and returns a tuple with one item per argument if there are multiple arguments.
+1. `result.group(1,2,...,N)` returns a single string if there is a single argument (the whole matched string if the argument equals 0 or is omitted), and returns a tuple with one item per argument if there are multiple arguments.
 2. `result.groups()` returns a tuple containing all the subgroups of the match.